Wintellect/MSLearn/Build a Machine-Learning Model and Deploy to Azure Using Containers/includes/2-build-docker-image.md

 1. Browse to the folder containing **app.py**, **Dockerfile**, and the two **.pkl** files.
 Then upload these files to the Cloud Shell.
 Note that some browsers might require you to upload one file at a time.

-1. In the Cloud Shell, use the following command to build a Docker image using the assets uploaded to the Cloud Shell and push the image to the container registry you deployed in the previous exercise, replacing REGISTRY_NAME with the name of your container registry. **Be sure to include the period at the end of the command** so the build will use the files in the current directory:
+1. In the Cloud Shell, use the following command to build a Docker image using the assets uploaded to the Cloud Shell and push the image to your container registry, replacing REGISTRY_NAME with the name of that registry. **Be sure to include the period at the end of the command** so the build will use the files in the current directory:

 	```bash
 	az acr build --registry REGISTRY_NAME --image text-analytics-server .